New Hampshire Attorney General: Investigators

-The Attorney General may nominate Criminal Justice Investigators and Consumer Protection Investigators, subject to confirmation by the Governor and Council.
-Criminal Justice Investigators and Consumer Protection Investigators serve a term of five years.
-The investigators are given statewide law enforcement authority, and are considered a "peace officer" as defined in RSA 594:1, III, which authorizes them to make arrests in a criminal case.
+The attorney general may nominate criminal justice investigators and consumer protection investigators, subject to confirmation by the governor and Council.
+Criminal justice investigators and consumer protection investigators serve a term of five years.
+The investigators are given statewide law enforcement authority and are considered a "peace officer" as defined in RSA 594:1, III, which authorizes them to make arrests in a criminal case.
 Investigators are required to meet the certification requirements for a police officer pursuant to RSA 188-F:26.
-Unless investigators fails to achieve certification or are decertified by the New Hampshire Police Standards and Training Council, investigators are only subject to removal as provided by RSA 4:1.
+Unless investigators fail to achieve certification or are decertified by the New Hampshire Police Standards and Training Council, investigators are only subject to removal as provided by RSA 4:1.